 A financial aid consortium agreement is a contract between you, a home school (the school from which you plan to graduate) and a visiting school (the school you’d like to “visit” and transfer credits back to your home school for degree/certificate completion).
 It allows your home school to award and disburse your financial aid for a specific enrollment period (such as a term, like Fall or Spring) to help pay for costs you may incur because you are enrolled at a visiting school.

 Financial aid consortium agreements are typically useful when you are a grant or scholarship recipient who is enrolled less than full-time at your home school, but your combined credit hours at your home school and visiting school put you at full-time enrollment status.
 If you are already a full-time student at Wright State (12 or more credit hours), this agreement is not necessary and will not be processed.
+It is also useful for a student who is only loan eligible, and the combined credit hours at the home school and visiting school, allow you to be enrolled at least half-time.

 Schedule an appointment with your Wright State Academic Advisor to complete Section II of the Consortium Agreement form.
 Your financial aid and scholarship awards may be reduced or canceled as a result of a financial aid consortium agreement.